The California Square Dance Council, Inc. ("Council") and the dancers of its Affiliates (associations, federations) are members of the United Square

 How soon can I get a certificate for next year?

-Once the annual enrollment fee is announced and your Association has paid their State Council dues.
+Once the annual enrollment fee is announced and your Association has paid their State Council dues, and the electronic enrollment system has opened (usually Nov.
+1.).

 Can a certificate for a special dance at the beginning of the year be requested before the roster is sent in to be registered?